 Literary science writing wins award

-Exciting news for all of us working in the mysterious creative space between the literary arts and science: yesterday, the debut novel Beasts of the Sea by Iida Turpeinen won the Helsingin Sanomat Literature Prize.
+Exciting news for all of us working in the mysterious creative space between the literary arts and science: yesterday, the debut novel Beasts of the Sea (Fin.
+Elolliset) by Iida Turpeinen won the Helsingin Sanomat Literature Prize.
 The novel has also been nominated for Finland's most prestigious literary award, the Finlandia Prize (which was won by our very own NeuWrite Nordic board member Jussi Valtonen back in 2014).

 Helsingin Sanomat says that